 Over the years, one of the greatest persistent problems faced by the national strategic road infrastructure is flooding.
 It is undeniable that the risk of road traffic accidents and closures increases significantly during periods of heavy rain.
 Excessive carriageway surface water significantly reduces skid resistance and in extreme case aquaplaning and total loss of control.

-The mitigation of high risk flooding hotspots is a direct performance measure for Highways England and the installation of iDrain at these sites will directly support this.
+The mitigation of high risk flooding hotspots is a direct performance measure for National Highways and the installation of iDrain at these sites will directly support this.
 The closure of the strategic road network due to flooding is an increasing risk due to more severe weather events and ageing underground pipe networks that are difficult to monitor.
 This is detrimental for the economy and our network.
 The impact of ‘doing nothing’ means that we will be at risk of more road traffic accidents and road closures relating to flooding, this will have a direct impact on our strategic outcomes and performance measures.

 The introduction of connected and autonomous plant will positively disrupt all aspects of the construction industry.
 The possible benefits of this new technology are vast and indicate that CAP should be explored, developed and adopted across the sector.